networkingyuppy/ID-47-Helmets-Hordes/IDEAS.md

   * Magnet Helm: Treasure (coins) is automatically pulled towards Helena, elimainating some potentially risky scenarios.
   * Battery Hat: Pressing the action button will cause an electrical discharge around Helena that has a long reach and defeats any enemy it touches.
   * Cutter Mask: Helena can throw a boomerang cutter in a wide arc.
 Inspired by this helmet in Dragon Ball! https://www.youtube.com/watch?v=WPOMIQyLTbM
-  * Football Helmet: I just really want to put a football helmet in the game!!
-I'll think of a cool ability later.
+  * Football Helmet: Helena can perform a running tackle that can smash anything, including traps.
 * Mana Stones: Some of the helmet abilities use Mana Stones.
 These are collectible items that are spent each time an ability is used.
 You can find more in the dungeon, but you can only carry 3 at a time!
 Use them wisely.
 * Sword, dagger or unarmed: Helena will be equipped with either a sword, a dagger or nothing (unarmed) depending on the helmet she is wearing or her current health state.
   * Naked (no helmet, no armour) - Helena carries a dagger.